Red in the Face: Plot

-It's Thursday, and the staff of Sterling Cooper have weekend plans.
-Roger's wife and daughter are going out of town, so he tries to go away with Joan, but she already has plans.
-Peggy, who has been gaining weight, is going to work on copy for Belle Jolie.
-Pete is taken aback to learn that Peggy is working on copy and assumes it must be a woman-related account, such as sanitary napkins.
-He offers to take a look at her copy, untruthfully claiming copywriters have him do it all the time.
+Roger's wife and daughter are out of town and he tries to go away with Joan, but she has plans with her roommate, Carol.
+Peggy works on copy for Belle Jolie, which shocks Pete, because she is working on a high-profile account.
+He offers to take a look at her copy, claiming copywriters regularly have him do it.
 Flattered, she agrees.

-Roger, feeling lonely, insists Don go out drinking with him.
-Roger flirts with some women at the bar, musing that girls lose their glow when they turn 30.
-He then discovers the young women aren't looking at him, but at Don.
-Roger invites himself to dinner with Don and Betty, with Betty skipping her entrée so that Roger can eat it.
+Roger, feeling lonely, insists Don go drinking with him.
+Roger muses women lose their glow when they turn 30 and discovers young women beside them are not looking at him, but at Don.
+Roger invites himself to dinner with Don and Betty, with Betty skipping her entrée so Roger can eat it.
 After dinner, Roger drunkenly makes a move on Betty when Don leaves the room.
-After Don returns, Roger leaves; Don angrily turns on Betty and says she was leading Roger on by being talkative at dinner.
-Don calls her "a little girl," echoing Betty's therapist, who has paternalistically been sharing everything said in her sessions with Don.
+After Don returns, Roger leaves; Don angrily reacts and says she was leading Roger on.
+Don calls her "a little girl", echoing Betty's therapist, who has been sharing everything said in her sessions with Don.
 The next day, Roger attempts to apologize to Don, but Don feigns ignorance.